Poland Cyber Threat Assessment - January 2026

 | Target overlap | Ministry of Interior hit by 3 groups | Shared targeting intelligence |

-| Sector rotation | Gov → Defense → Energy sequence | Planned campaign phases |
+| Sector rotation | The attacks targeted multiple sectors, spanning government, defense, and energy | Planned campaign phases |

 | Telegram cross-posting | DDoSia forwards Z-PENTEST claims | Operational relationship |

-| Capability layering | DDoS groups + ICS groups + ransomware | Multi-vector coordination |
+| Capability layering | DDoS, ICS, and ransomware groups | Multi-vector coordination |

 Communication Patterns: